xpsi-group/xpsi/docs/source/overview.rst

 Overview
 ========

-*Here we give a high-level explanation of how one can construct a generative model within the X-PSI framework, and apply that model to astronomical X-ray photon data.*
+*Here we give a more abstract explanation of how one can construct a generative model within the X-PSI framework, and apply that model to astronomical X-ray photon data.*